 E.C.
-45294.6, E.C.
-32286/32288/32288(c) - Each school shall adopt its comprehensive school safety plan by March 1, 2000, and shall review and update its plan by March 1st, every year thereafter.
+45294.6(a), E.C.
+32288(a),(c) - Each school shall review, update, and adopt its comprehensive school safety plan by March 1st of each year.
 Commencing in July 2000, and every July thereafter, each school shall report on the status of its school safety plan, including a description of its key elements in the annual school accountability report card prepared pursuant to Section 33126 and 35256.
-In addition, schools shall invite, in writing, specified persons and entities of their right to review Safe School Plans per this code.
-Each school district is required to annually notify the State Dept. of Education by October 5th of any school that has not complied with the development of a Comprehensive School Safety Plan.
+Each school shall invite, in writing, specified persons and entities of their right to review Safe School Plans per this code.
+Each school district is required to annually notify the State Department of Education by October 15th of any school that has not complied with the development or adoption of a Comprehensive School Safety Plan.